 That’s it.
 It’s done!

-Here’s two zoomed out so you can better see how it looks on the table.
+Here’s some zoomed out so you can better see how it looks on the table.

 Here’s a shot of another model I did this on.
 The only difference on this Orruk’s cloak is I used a sponge since it was a big surface and I didn’t have smaller leather areas to do.